HarrisAlex/GDSC_ChatApp/README.md

 * Enter your project name and continue
 * Turn off the Enable Google Analytics for this project
 * Click Create Project

+* Click the Web button to register your app
+* Enter your App nickname
+* Click Register app
-* Make sure to copy the Firebase Configuration
+* Copy the Firebase Configuration

-If you didn’t copy it, you can still find it:
+(If you have not copied it, you can still find it in Project Settings)
-* Go to Project Overview
-* Click Project Settings